 UNIT OF STUDY

-The Professional Learning Project and Conference focuses on the interplay between research, policy and practice, and the need for early childhood teachers to critically reflect on their practices and transform them as a consequence of this analysis.
-The central focus of this unit is the design, implementation, and reporting of a Professional Learning Research Project during the early childhood extended placement (internship) (EDMT 6009).
-The Research Project articulates development of and/or change of educational practice relevant to the intern's practice over the 9 weeks of the placement.
+The Professional Learning Project and Conference focuses on the interplay between research, policy and practice., It focuses on the need for early childhood teachers to critically reflect on their practices and transform them as a consequence of this analysis.
+The central focus of this unit is the design, implementation, and reporting of a Professional Learning Research Project during the early childhood extended placement (EDMT 6009 Professional Internship.
+The Professional Research Project articulates development of and/or change of educational practice relevant to the intern's practice over the 9 weeks of the placement.
 It generally relates to some improvement of, or significant development in teaching practice in the early childhood centre and the impacts on the intended outcomes of children's learning.
-Your project must be developed in collaboration with the Supervising Teacher and/or centre Director.
-Projects should focus on application of knowledge, skills and understandings around early childhood teaching and learning, exploration of an aspect of the legal, social and ethical responsibilities in the centre, or implementation of an aspect of the Early Years Learning Framework
+In addition to a focus on researching in context, students are expected to demonstrate current knowledge and proficiency in using appropriate ICT tools to engage, support and/or document children¿s learning.
+The Professional Research Project must be developed in collaboration with the supervising teacher or centre director.
+Projects should focus on application of knowledge, skills and understandings around early childhood teaching and learning, exploration of an aspect of the legal, social and ethical responsibilities in the centre, or implementation of an aspect the Early Years Learning Framework.

 Our courses that offer this unit of study